Pent-up demand Meaning

 The meaning of Pent-up or Pent-up demand is when demand for a service or product is robust.

 Since the recent rally in the stock markets, we have heard this term quite a lot from different sources like analysts, news anchors, etc. In this blog, we will discuss exactly what is the meaning of pent-up demand in Economics.

-- Examples of non-discretionary expenses are household expenses like rent, electricity bill, food costs, etc.
+Examples of non-discretionary expenses are household expenses like rent, electricity bills, food costs, etc.

-- Discretionary spending, on other hand, are the expenses without which households and businesses can get by.
-These expenses are often on things that one “wants” rather than one “needs” and hence can be deferred or avoided.
+- Discretionary spending on the other hand, discretionary spending is the expenses without which households and businesses can get by.
+These expenses are often on things one “wants” rather than one “needs” and can be deferred or avoided.

-- Automobile sector – Due to social distancing during COVID-19, consumers prefer personal mobility .
-Hence, entry level segment in 4-wheeler and 2-wheeler are seeing good traction.
+- Automobile sector – Consumers prefer personal mobility due to social distancing during COVID-19.
+Hence, an entry-level segment in 4-wheeler and 2-wheeler are seeing good traction.
 Also, due to favorable rain forecasts and good rabi season, tractors are seeing demand revival.

-Recently, we can see signs of pent up demand being released as economy is opening up.
-However, for economic recovery, it is important that this demand remains for a longer time horizon.
+Recently, we can see signs of pent of demand being released as the economy is opening up.
+However, this demand must remain for a longer time horizon for economic recovery.

 Pent-up demand is a term that refers to a sudden spike in demand for a service or product after a period of low spending.
 During a recession, consumers prefer to put off purchases, building up a demand backlog that is released when signs of recovery arise.
 Pent-up demand is particularly noticeable in the case of high-ticket, long-lasting goods.
 Pent-up demand frequently increases the economic recovery period following an economic downturn.